Epimethic/Software-Engineering-Projects/README.md

 I am teaching myself how to code and these are the programs that I have created so far.

 courier.py calculates the shipping cost of sending a parcel overseas.
-It asks: the user how far the parcel needs to travel in km; if they want to send by sea or air; and if they want full insurance.
+It asks the user: how far the parcel needs to travel in km; if they want to send by sea or air; and if they want full insurance.
 It then produces a final cost.

 task_manager.py is a program that registers and stores usernames and passwords onto a system and lets each user add a new task, view all tasks and view their own tasks.